mondbaron/mvg/README.md

 # mvgapi

 This package aims to provide a clean, performant and barrier-free interface to timetable information of the *Münchner Verkehrsgesellschaft* (MVG), responsible for public transport in Munich.
-It exports the class `MvgApi` to retrieve stations, lines, destinations and departures from the unofficial JSON API at https://www.mvg.de.
+It exports the class `MvgApi` to retrieve stations, lines and departures from the unofficial JSON API at https://www.mvg.de.

 ## Disclaimer

-This project is **not an official project from the *Münchner Verkehrsgesellschaft* (MVG)**.
+This project is **not an official project from the Münchner Verkehrsgesellschaft (MVG)**.
 It was developed as a private project from lack of a documented and openly accessible API.
 It simply reproduces the requests made by https://www.mvg.de to provide a barrier-free access to local timetable information.

-Therefore, the following **usage restrictions from the [MVG Imprint](https://www.mvg.de/impressum.html) do apply to all users of this package**:
+Therefore, the following **usage restrictions from the MVG Imprint do apply to all users of this package**:

 > Our systems are used for direct customer interaction.
 The processing of our content or data by third parties requires our express consent.
 For **private, non-commercial purposes, moderate use is tolerated** without our explicit consent.
 Any form of **data mining does not constitute moderate use**.
 We reserve the right to revoke this permission in principle or in individual cases.
 Please direct any questions to: redaktion@mvg.de
 >
-> (*MVG Imprint, available at https://www.mvg.de/impressum.html, accessed on 15.
-Nov 2022*)
+> (from https://www.mvg.de/impressum.html, accessed on 15.
+Nov 2022)

 ## Why another MVG API package?

 The project was inspired by two existing packages:
-- The package [`PyMVGLive`](https://pypi.org/project/PyMVGLive) from 2017 does provide an interface to the former MVGLive API at `mvg-live.de`.
+- The package [PyMVGLive](https://pypi.org/project/PyMVGLive) from 2017 does provide an interface to the former MVGLive API at `mvg-live.de`.
 As of 2022 the MVGLive website does not exist anymore and the package has been archived.
 Although the old API still works for some stations, it does not for others - mainly due to updated station identifiers.
 Therefore, the package is considered deprecated and cannot be used for new designs.
-- The newer package [`mvg-api`](https://pypi.org/project/mvg-api) offers an implementation from 2020 based on the API at `www.mvg.de/api/fahrinfo`.
+- The newer package [mvg-api](https://pypi.org/project/mvg-api) offers an implementation from 2020 based on the API at `www.mvg.de/api/fahrinfo`.
 It considers the updated station identifiers and still works perfectly.
-This package provides the basis for recent projects such as [`mvg-cli`](https://pypi.org/project/mvg-cli).
+This package provides the basis for recent projects such as [mvg-cli](https://pypi.org/project/mvg-cli).

 So why another MVG API package?
 In the end three reasons were decisive:
 - The recent website at uses a new API at `www.mvg.de/api/fib/v1`, which seems to be more performant than the previous one.